Wide Neural Networks Forget Less Catastrophically: Experimental Setup Details

 We have chosen the rotated MNIST benchmark since it is a common benchmark in the research literature and, unlike the permuted MNIST, has a meaningful shift across tasks.
 The number of 5 tasks on MNIST is also typical in the literature~\citep{farajtabar2020orthogonal,mirzadeh2020understanding}.
 While the rotation of 10 degrees per task is more common in the literature, we have increased the rotation to 22.5 degrees per task make the benchmark more difficult and the performance gap between different models become more visible~\citep{mirzadeh2021linear}.

-While the rotated MNIST benchmark is task-incremental, we have chosen the split CIFAR-100, which is a common class-incremental benchmark in the literature.
+While the rotated MNIST benchmark is domain-incremental, we have chosen the split CIFAR-100, which is a common task-incremental benchmark in the literature.
 Moreover, the split CIFAR-100 has 20 tasks, which helps support our arguments when the number of tasks increases.
-Our goal was to show our results in various setups such as task versus class incremental, small versus large number of tasks, and single-head versus multi-head learning.
+Our goal was to show our results in various setups such as domain versus task incremental, small versus large number of tasks, and single-head versus multi-head learning.